Raising your legs bent at the knees. Hanging Leg Raises

 10. Congenital structural defects, weakening of the ligamentous apparatus.

-Even a minor injury after a while can easily impair limb mobility and lead to the progression of dangerous inflammatory diseases.
-Such failures cannot be ignored.
+Even a minor injury after some time can easily worsen the mobility of a limb and lead to the progression of dangerous inflammatory diseases.
+Such defeats cannot be ignored.

 Symptoms

-• the appearance of a crunch during movement;
+• the appearance of a crunch while moving;

-• severe pain, burning sensation when bending the limb, physical activity;
+• severe pain, burning when bending a limb, physical activity;

 • impaired mobility;